by Jack Norris, RD, LD

 Female bodybuilders, especially those who experience amenorrhea (loss of menstrual periods), should pay careful attention to getting enough calcium and vitamin D. The RDA for adults is 1,000 mg for calcium and 5 micrograms (200 International Units) for vitamin D. Some health professionals recommend a multivitamin of 50 to 100 percent of the RDA for all people.
 That could be more important for people restricting their caloric intake.

 Carbohydrate supplementation during weight training may be beneficial for promoting higher quality training and perhaps improving muscle gain.
-Ingesting carbohydrates during resistance exercise has been shown to increase the number of sets and repetitions before exhaustion (10).
-For example, one good vegan source is R.W.
-Knudsen’s Recharge (7 percent sugar), a sports drink without artificial ingredients that is available at most natural foods stores.
-Also, fruit juice diluted at a rate of 1 part juice to 1 part water will provide a sugar content comparable to sports drinks.
+Ingesting carbohydrates during resistance exercise has been shown to increase the number of sets and repetitions before exhaustion (Lambert, 2002).
+Fruit juice diluted at a rate of 1 part juice to 1 part water will provide a sugar content comparable to sports drinks.

-Doi et al. found that eating a supplement of protein (10 g), carbohydrate (7 g), fat (3 g), and a third of the RDA for vitamins and minerals immediately after, versus 1.5 hours after light resistance exercise, may reduce nitrogen losses and increase resting metabolic rate (indicating that muscle mass may be preserved) (16).
+Doi et al. (2001) found that eating a supplement of protein (10 g), carbohydrate (7 g), fat (3 g), and a third of the RDA for vitamins and minerals immediately after, versus 1.5 hours after light resistance exercise, may reduce nitrogen losses and increase resting metabolic rate (indicating that muscle mass may be preserved).

 Creatine (also known as creatine monohydrate) is the only nutritional supplement that has been consistently shown to improve strength and muscle mass.
-The main benefit of creatine is thought to be due to its effect on reducing fatigue during repeated, short bursts of intense exercise (such as weightlifting, sprinting, soccer, rugby, and hockey (17).
-Lower fatigue during sprinting and weightlifting means increased training and greater results (17).
+The main benefit of creatine is thought to be due to its effect on reducing fatigue during repeated, short bursts of intense exercise (such as weightlifting, sprinting, soccer, rugby, and hockey); lower fatigue during sprinting and weightlifting means increased training and greater results (Casey, 2000).

 Creatine can be synthesized in the body.
 It is also supplied in the diet by meat and fish.
-Supplementing with creatine has been shown to increase performance (18, 19) especially in people whose creatine levels in muscle were initially on the lower side of normal (17).
+Supplementing with creatine has been shown to increase performance (Shomrat, 2000; Stone, 1999) especially in people whose creatine levels in muscle were initially on the lower side of normal (Casey, 2000).

-Generally, a daily total of 20-30 g of creatine, broken up in smaller doses over the course of a day and taken for five to six days, has been shown to increase performance (17).
-There appears to be no benefit to taking this dose for longer than six days (17).
-After the initial “loading” phase, 2 g/day maintains creatine levels for at least one month (17).
-Some researchers suggest taking creatine only every other month to maximize its effects (10).
+Generally, a daily total of 20-30 g of creatine, broken up in smaller doses over the course of a day and taken for five to six days, has been shown to increase performance; there appears to be no benefit to taking this dose for longer than six days and after the initial “loading” phase, 2 g/day maintains creatine levels for at least one month (Casey, 2000).
+Lambert and Flynn (2002) suggest taking creatine only every other month to maximize its effects; they don’t specify whether they recommend a loading phase each time someone starts a new month of creatine, but from the context of their comments I’d guess they don’t find it necessary.

 Creatine Supplementation Trials in Vegetarians

-Vegetarians have lower levels of creatine in their blood, urine, and red blood cells (18, 21) and muscle tissue (33), and there have been three studies of creatine supplementation in vegetarians that have measured strength or muscle size outcomes:
+Vegetarians have lower levels of creatine in their blood, urine, and red blood cells (Shomrat, 2000; Delanghe, 1989) and muscle tissue (Burke, 2003), and there have been three studies of creatine supplementation in vegetarians that have measured strength or muscle size outcomes:

-In a 1997 Belgium study of vegetarians, creatine supplementation did not improve power output (22).
+In a 1997 Belgium study of vegetarians, creatine supplementation did not improve power output (Clarys, 1997).

 In a 2000 Swedish study, vegetarians and meat-eaters took 7 g of creatine three times a day for six days.
-The vegetarians and meat-eaters improved their average power output after creatine supplementation, but only the meat-eaters significantly increased their peak power output (18).
+The vegetarians and meat-eaters improved their average power output after creatine supplementation, but only the meat-eaters significantly increased their peak power output (Shomrat, 2000).

 A 2003 study from Canada was conducted on 19 vegetarians (including 3 vegans) and 30 non-vegetarians.
-Participants had been recreational athletes, all with some resistance training but not a lot (33).
+Participants had been recreational athletes, all with some resistance training but not a lot (Burke, 2003).

 For the 7 day loading phase, subjects were given 0.25 g of creatine per kg of lean tissue mass (average of 16.8 g per day).
 For the 49 day maintenance phase, they were given 0.0625 g per kg of lean tissue mass (average of 4.2 g per day).
 They were put through an intense weight training routine, focused mostly on the upper body.